 Dielectric – Any insulating medium that intervenes between two conductors.

-Insulation – A material that offers high electrical resistance making it suitable for covering components, terminals, and wires to prevent the possible future contact of adjacent conductors resulting in a short circuit.
+Insulation – A material that offers high electrical resistance.
+This makes it suitable for covering components, terminals, and wires.
+This coverage will prevent the possible future contact of adjacent conductors.
+Contact which would result in a short circuit.

-Lanyard – A device attached to certain connectors that permit uncoupling and separation of connector halves by a pull on a wire or cable.
+Lanyard – A device attached to certain connectors that permit uncoupling.
+It also permits, separation of connector halves by a pull on a wire or cable.

 Stress Relief – A predetermined amount of slack to relieve tension in component or lead wires.